ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 This is only a decision aid, not a fixed rule.
 The final answer depends on income mix, deduction usage, and whether the new regime rebate actually brings the tax payable down to nil.

-For many retirees, the answer will depend on three things: the mix of pension and interest income, the value of deductions like 80TTB and 80D, and whether the new regime rebate structure produces a better final result.
+For most retirees, the answer comes down to three variables: the mix of pension and interest income, the value of deductions like 80TTB and 80D under the old regime, and whether the new regime rebate actually eliminates the tax liability.
+Running the numbers under both regimes before filing is the most reliable way to know.

 Not necessarily.
 It gives no separate age-based slab relief, but it can still be better in some cases because of slab design, rebate, and standard deduction.
+The only way to know is to compute tax under both regimes for your specific income and deduction profile.

 No spam.
 Only new posts, simple explainers, and practical money checklists for busy professionals.